BI Leadership Capability Assessment Framework

 Reduction in Customer Acquisition Cost via BI-led model

-From hands-on technical delivery to Director-level programme leadership — across SaaS, enterprise technology, government, and professional services in Canada and the USA.
+From hands-on technical delivery to Director-level program leadership — across SaaS, enterprise technology, government, and professional services in India, Canada and the USA.

 I hold a Master of Science in Business Analytics from Georgia Tech, a Bachelor of Engineering in Computer Science, and hold PMP®, PMI-ACP®, PSM I, and PSPO I certifications.
 I am also a Lean Six Sigma Green Belt.